chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 Before the change can be merged, go through this checklist to ensure:

 - all design changes have been discussed
+- all commits contain the required "Signed-off-by:" line to indicate compliance with the `Developer Certificate of Origin`_ (DCO)
 - the PR has been reviewed
-- the "signed-off-by" comments have been added in all commits to accept `Developer Certificate of Origin`_ (DCO)
 - the `Git history is clear`_ of anything that should not be in the repo
 - relevant configurations pass testing